RC Strasbourg Alsace: Overview

 Proisy's reign at Strasbourg was fraught with misunderstandings, frustration and poor results on the pitch.
-The Alsatian public especially resented the fact that Proisy was unwilling to settle in Strasbourg, instead controlling the club's destiny from IMG's offices in Paris.
+The Alsatian public especially resented Proisy's unwillingness to settle in Strasbourg, instead controlling the club's destiny from IMG's offices in Paris.
 Racing's troubles as well as the town's refusal to finance an extension of the stade de la Meinau to host the 1998 FIFA World Cup provoked heated debate during the 2001 municipal election and eventually became part of the elements that drove to the defeat of Catherine Trautmann.
-In 2003, the club was bought back by a pool of local investors including Egon Gindorf who became chairman, Patrick Adler, Pierre Schmidt and Philippe Ginestet who all had been club sponsors during the IMG era.
+In 2003, the club was bought back by a pool of local investors including Egon Gindorf, who became chairman, Patrick Adler, Pierre Schmidt and Philippe Ginestet, who all had been club sponsors during the IMG era.
 The new ownership bought the club for a symbolical euro to an IMG group eager to cut its losses after the death of Mark McCormack but had to cover a 3 million euro deficit to close the 2002–03 budget.
 It is estimated that Racing lost 15 million euros during the IMG era, mainly due to a dubious recruitment policy.

-Thanks to a prudent transfer policy initiated by director Marc Keller and good attendance rates, the new management was able to redress finances but the club's economic situation has remained fragile up to now.
 In 2004, Gindorf experienced personal and financial difficulties and was willing to scale down his involvement at Racing.
 It was understood that Philippe Ginestet would become the new chairman at the end of the 2004–05 season.
 However, this move was opposed by Keller who, in June 2005, clearly announced that he would not work with Ginestet.
 Keller had in fact been acting as the club's head since 2002 but was only a minor shareholder.
 He nevertheless was able to mobilise his iconic status with supporters to, at first, block Ginestet's accession to chairmanship, provoking a deadlock that lasted throughout 2005 as the club was looking for an investor.
-In the fall of 2005, it was announced that Alain Afflelou, owner of the biggest optician in France and a former president of Bordeaux, would be the new owner, but he was eventually out-bid by Ginestet who took control of the club midway through the 2005–06 season, forcing Keller's departure a few months later.
+In the fall of 2005, it was announced that Alain Afflelou, owner of the biggest optician in France and a former president of Bordeaux, would be the new owner, but he was eventually out-bid by Ginestet, who took control of the club midway through the 2005–06 season, forcing Keller's departure a few months later.
 Ginestet held a majority share during four years, which he sold in the end of 2009 for a price of €1.6 million.
 After some speculation, the new owner was identified as Alain Fontenla, a French investment broker based in London.
 In 2010, Fontenla owned 85%, along with Carousel Finance (15%) a holding named "Racing investissements", which itself owned a majority share (70%) of EuroRacing, the main shareholder (78%) of the club.
 The other major shareholder of the club was Lohr SA, an industrial group centred on transportation activities.

+On 22 June 2023, BlueCo, the consortium which purchased Premier League club Chelsea in May 2022, acquired a majority stake in the club.